7 Analysis

 scale_color_material_d(palette = "light")

-Kruskal-Wallis only tells us that there are some groups which are different.
+This test only tells us that there are some groups which are different.
 The test does not tell us which groups.
 To figure out which dungeons differ from each other, we have to run a so-called post-hoc test.
-In this case, we use Dunn’s test.
-Dunn’s test allows us to compare the dungeons in a pairwise fashion.
 Because there are differences between most of the dungeons, we put a bracket when we fail to show any significant difference.
 Thus the bracket marks dungoens which are largely equal in difficulty.

-The way you get around p-hacking is to require p to be smaller, the more questions you ask.
+The way you get around p-hacking is to require \(p\) to be smaller, the more questions you ask.
 That way, you can keep controlling for the randomness, even when you ask multiple questions on the same data, as we do with pairwise comparisons.
-We use an adjustment called Holm’s adjustment to parry against p-hacking.
+We use an adjustment to parry against p-hacking.

 7.4 Goblin Analysis